5 Biggest Nonprofit Marketing Mistakes (And How To Avoid Them)

 Or, it could be targeted campaign like Facebook advertising for nonprofits to generate more online donations.

-By following this exercise, you’ll have a better understanding of which channels can generate sustainable online revenue for your organization.
+By following this exercise, you’ll have a better understanding of which channels can generate sustainable online revenue.

 Likewise, you’ll collect invaluable data on how your community feels, thinks, and behaves towards your organization.